Mo0812/SimpleCacheStore/README.md

 * cache may not filled on first requests (async task)

 **snapshot mode**
 The snapshot mode takes snapshots of the actual cache and saves it in a several core data object.
 Because NSCache doesn't allow to transform into binary data, the snapshot mode have to carry a additional Dictionary.
-When using the snapshot mode you have to ensure to take your own snapshots via ```swift scmanager.takeSnapshot() ```.
+When using the snapshot mode you have to ensure to take your own snapshots via ``` scmanager.takeSnapshot() ```.
 On every start up of SCManager, the system trys to retrieve the latest snapshot.
 This execution is very fast, but doesn't run async.
 On the other hand you have two advantages: The last retrieved snapshot may restore a more realistic usage of the cache in your application, and the cache is filled right at the beginning.

 Pro
 * restored cache set shows a more realistic usage